couchbase/couchbase-lite-core/docs/P2P.md

 - **Browsing** is the task of discovering other peers.
 - **Publishing** is the task of making this app discoverable to other devices as a peer, and accepting incoming connections.
 - **Metadata** is a set of key-value pairs that peers can expose, which other peers can read and be notified of changes to.
 Reading a peer's metadata is often cheaper than connecting directly to it.
-- A **Provider** is a class that implements peer discovery and connections for some protocol, using a platform-specific API.
+- A **Provider** is a class that implements peer discovery and connections for some protocol, as a wrapper for a platform-specific API.
 - A **Connection** is a bidirectional data stream to/from a peer, implemented as a `C4Socket`.
 Some protocols may use regular ol' WebSockets, but others will use custom `C4SocketFactory` implementations.